azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 ![](/workshops/arm/images/searchTemplatesInPortal.png)

 The portal editor within this allows the addition of common resources, and much like Visual Studio 2017 it will also populate some of the parameters and variables.
 In addition you can use common templates or pull from the Azure Quickstart repository.
-We will be using this initially before moving on to VS Code.

 Examples of other popular third text editing applications are Atom and Sublime Text.